AckerlyXu/heima/articles/load-balancer/load-balancer-get-started-internet-arm-ps.md

     Set-AzureRmNetworkInterface -NetworkInterface $nic
     ```

     After a network interface is added to the load balancer back-end pool, it starts receiving network traffic based on the load-balancing rules for that load balancer resource.

 ## Update an existing load balancer

 1. By using the load balancer from the earlier example, assign a load balancer object to the variable **$slb** by using `Get-AzureLoadBalancer`.

     ```powershell
-    $slb = get-AzureRmLoadBalancer -Name NRPLB -ResourceGroupName NRP-RG
+    $slb = get-AzureRmLoadBalancer -Name NRP-LB -ResourceGroupName NRP-RG
     ```

 2. In the following example, you add an inbound NAT rule--by using port 81 in the front-end pool and port 8181 for the back-end pool--to an existing load balancer.